January 20, 2022

 Setting the Perfect Table

 The CenterpieceGet creative with your arrangements.
-Fresh florals can be used in almost any situation and tailored to fit the feel of the party.
+Fresh florals can be used in almost any situation of Setting the Perfect Table and tailored to fit the feel of the party.
 However, don't be tied down to florals alone, add in votive candles, tiles, mirrors, beads, etc. For themed parties, use anything from sports caps to wood boxes to tiki torches.
 One thing to keep in mind is that while a tall and wide centerpiece will certainly be breathtaking at first glance, it can detract from table conversation once guests are seated.
 If it blocks the view of guests who are opposite one another, it can be bothersome.
+Here are some of our favorite experts to get centerpieces!

 February 7, 2017